-Having virtually no experience with dogs (I’ve always been a cat person) in this life, no less a pack of angry dogs heading straight towards me, I guess it would be honest to say that I was scared shitless (please pardon my language) and I was preparing myself in these final seconds to be mauled to death or at the very least disfigured beyond recognition.
+Having virtually no experience with dogs (I’ve always been a cat person) in this life, no less a pack of angry dogs heading straight towards me, I guess it would be honest to say that I was scared shitless (please pardon my French) and I was preparing myself in these final seconds to be mauled to death or at the very least disfigured beyond recognition.

 But my inner faith took over and I tapped some ancient sense of ‘knowing’ that I somehow knew how to communicate with animals.

 I magically accessed this ancient knowledge in the few seconds left before the salivating teeth of about 8 huge angry dogs reached the cotton fabric of my Turkish pantaloons.

 Standing calmly and perfectly still in the middle of the road, I gently gazed at the approaching angry dogs, and somehow magically, they all of a sudden stopped barking and just stood still, even backing up a bit.

 It was then that I heard a screen door open in the distance and a woman called out for her dogs.

 She came running out from her house up the hill that lead to the embankment, calling for her dogs to leave me alone and come back to the house.